-Our Vision: To Build disciples and churches who go, grow, and overcome.
+Our build: To Build disciples and churches who go, grow, and overcome.

 Every ministry in our church is continually seeking to bring the gospel of Jesus to our friends, family, neighbors, city, and world.
 This is our mission because it is Jesus’ mission.
 It is our identity.

 From our baptism services to our Q & A podcast, we intentionally grow together as a church as we learn more about who Jesus is and our role as believers in the world.

 When we follow Jesus’ mission to go and grow, we are faced with powerful resistance.
 With God’s Spirit living in us, we have His power to overcome the world.